EXPLAINER: Rail strike would impact consumers, businesses - NewsBreak

 Railroads such as Union Pacific, BNSF, CSX and Norfolk Southern carry cars, coal, chemicals, grain, imported goods and other products and raw materials throughout the country.
 A shutdown — even a brief one — would delay critical shipments and ripple across the economy.

-The Association of American Railroads trade group estimates that a strike would cost the economy $2 billion a day.
-The Business Roundtable says a strike would be an "economic catastrophe."
+The Association of American Railroads trade group estimates that a strike would cost the economy $2 billion a day .

 About 300,000 barrels of crude oil is shipped by rail every day, and refineries might have to slow production if deliveries are delayed, according to the American Fuel & Petrochemical Manufacturers.
 Analysts warn there could be shortages of gasoline and diesel in some places such as the Northeast.